 - Take the photo with a lot of light (natural lighting is good but additional studio lighting is better)

 - Take the photo from directly above the garment (sometimes this requires getting more vertical between you and the garment so we recommend standing on a ladder or chair)

 - Use a solid color contrasting background like a sheet or board to make editing out the background in Photoshop easier

-- Don’t take flat lay images on a multi colored background if you can avoid it – this makes editing out the background in Photoshop hard
+- Don’t take flat lay or ghost images on a multi colored background if you can avoid it – this makes editing out the background in Photoshop hard

 - Don’t shoot big jackets with arms out or dress skirts laid out wide – you want to make sure they fit within the image frame.
 We suggest folding arms at the elbow and consolidating skirts to best fit the product photo proportions

 - If you are doing a ghost image, you can shoot it on any form and photoshop it out, but there are specialty clear ghost forms if you are in the market.

 If you need help identifying photographers to help you achieve these standards – please let us know!

 Have any questions or additional suggestions?
 Send them our way!